ggandor/leap.nvim/README.md

   okay with the trade-offs.)
 - Start typing a 2-character pattern (`{char1}{char2}`).
 - After typing the first character, you see "labels" appearing next to some of the `{char1}{?}` pairs.
-You cannot use the labels yet - they only get active after finishing the pattern.
+You cannot use them yet - they only get active after finishing the pattern.
 - Enter `{char2}`.
-If the pair was not labeled, then voilà, you're already there.
+If the pair was not labeled, you automatically jump there.
   You can safely ignore the remaining labels, and continue editing - those are guaranteed non-conflicting letters, disappearing on the next keypress.
 - Else: type the label character, that is now active.
 If there are more matches than available labels, you can switch between groups, using `<space>` and `<backspace>`.